hailey-royle/conlang/docs.md

 any degree of specificity is relegated to context or other words

-## grammer
+## syntax

-### clauses

-all words in a clause are either a head or dependant
-heads are either causes or effects

-a **head** is a fundemental thing the clause is talking about
-    heads are unmarked
+there is no gramatical catagory
+word order and operators give structure to a sentance

-a **dependant** is a modifier of the head it is attached to
+the most important word in a sentance is the **head**, it is what the sentance is about
-    dependants follow the head they are attached to
-    dependants are marked with a "s" before the word
-    dependants of dependant are marked with additional "s"es for each degree of seperation from the head

-the **cause** is the head that acts on the following heads
-    the cause is always the first word in the clause
+the head is always the first word

-a **effect** is acted on by the preceding heads, and acts on the following heads

-there must be some causal relationship between the heads in a clause, else you move to a new clause
+all other words add information about the head

+the rest of the words in a sentance can either be a **specifier** or **corollary**

+corollarys give information about the effects of the head or other corollarys

+specifiers add more information about the word it is modifying

 ## borrowing